 Sony A7R III versus Canon T6i

-The Sony Alpha A7R III and the Canon EOS Rebel T6i (called Canon 750D in some regions) are two digital cameras that were revealed to the public, respectively, in October 2017 and February 2015.
+The Sony Alpha A7R III and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were revealed to the public, respectively, in October 2017 and February 2015.
 The A7R III is a mirrorless interchangeable lens camera, while the T6i is a DSLR.
 The cameras are based on a full frame (A7R III) and an APS-C sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Canon provides 24 MP.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Sony FE Lens Catalog (A7R III) and the Canon EF Lens Catalog (T6i).
 Mirrorless cameras, such as the Sony A7R III, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Sony A7R III (⇒ rgt)||127 mm||96 mm||74 mm||650 g||650||YES||2017||3,199||latest||check|

 |Canon T6i (⇒ lft)||132 mm||101 mm||78 mm||555 g||440||no||2015||749||discont.||check|